22 Best Trees For Bees + FREE Printable

 Tulip poplars provide a lot of nectar.

-One of the best trees for honeybees and hummingbirds must be the tulip poplar.
-Their blooms are riddled with so much nectar that one 20-foot tree can produce eight pounds of nectar.
-Source.
+One of the best trees for honeybees and hummingbirds is the tulip poplar.
+Its blooms are riddled with so much nectar that one 20-foot tree can produce eight pounds of nectar.

 The honey produced by hives adjacent to tulip poplars is dark, rich, and sought after.